-2.1 OSU scheme
+a.
+OSU scheme

-The original OSU land model was developed in the 1980's (Mahrt and Ek, 1984, Mahrt and Pan, 1984, Pan and Mahrt, 1987, and Ek and Mahrt, 1991).
-It is a multi-layer soil model, which uses the Penman potential evaporation approach and applies an extension of the simple canopy resistance formulation.
-The land model used in this study has two soil layers, 10cm and 190cm thick.
+The original OSU land model was developed in the 1980s (Mahrt and Ek 1984; Mahrt and Pan 1984; Pan and Mahrt 1987; Ek and Mahrt 1991).
+It is a multilayer soil model, which uses the Penman potential evaporation approach and applies an extension of the simple canopy resistance formulation.
+The land model used in this study has two soil layers: 10 and 190 cm thick.
 The soil moisture and ground temperature in these two layers are predicted.
 In addition, the water content of the canopy and the water equivalent snow amount are also predicted.

-The evaporation at the surface has three components: direct evaporation from the top 10cm of bare soil, transpiration from vegetation, and evaporation from the canopy partitioned by the vegetation cover that varies geographically as well as seasonally.
-The surface skin temperature is diagnostic quantity from the surface energy balance.
+The evaporation at the surface has three components: direct evaporation from the top 10 cm of bare soil, transpiration from vegetation, and evaporation from the canopy partitioned by the vegetation cover that varies geographically as well as seasonally.
+The surface skin temperature is the diagnostic quantity from the surface energy balance.